qbicsoftware/research-data-management/docs/rawdata/raw_data_upload.md

 # Upload Data

-After creating measurements in the data manager, you can upload measured data to our platform.
+After creating measurements in the Data Manager, you can upload measured data to our platform.
-This section gives an overview on how to upload data to measurements from QBiC's data manager.
+This section gives an overview on how to upload data to measurements from QBiC's Data Manager.

 ## Prerequisites